Norman Tindale: Entomology

 Tindale made a particular study of the primitive Hepialidae or ghost moth family of the order Lepidoptera.
 In the 1920s he began to revise understanding of the Australian Mantidae (Archimantis mantids) and mole crickets.
 A point of departure was a meticulous analysis of the male genitalia of each species, as a guide to more precise classification, and, starting in 1932, over three decades he wrote several papers reordering the Australian ghost moths.

-Awards
+Recognition and honours

 Tindale was awarded the Verco Medal of the Royal Society of South Australia during 1956, the Australian Natural History Medallion during 1968 and the John Lewis Medal of the Royal Geographical Society of Australasia during 1980.
-In 1967, at the age of sixty-six, he received an honorary doctorate from the University of Colorado.
+In 1967, aged 66, he received an honorary doctorate from the University of Colorado.
 He was eventually honoured with a doctorate by the Australian National University in 1980.

 During 1993 Tindale received unofficial confirmation of his appointment as an Officer of the Order of Australia (AO); this was presented posthumously, to his widow Muriel.
-Also in 1993, the South Australian Museum Board's named a public gallery in his honour.
+Also in 1993, the South Australian Museum board named a public gallery in his honour.